Tortola: Attractions

 The northern coast has the best beaches on the island, including Smuggler's Cove, Long Bay, Cane Garden Bay, Brewer's Bay, Josiah's Bay, and Lambert Beach.
 In addition to beaches, marine activities such as sailing, surfing, scuba diving, kite boarding, and windsurfing are available.
 Many tourists visit the historic sites and hike in parks.
 The island is visited regularly by large cruise ships.

 Transportation

 Tortola can be reached both by sea and by air.
 The island has taxi services.

 Flights to Tortola arrive at the Terrance B. Lettsome International Airport.
 The airport is located on Beef Island, just to the east of Tortola, and is connected by the Queen Elizabeth II Bridge.
-Seaborne Airlines, Cape Air and Air Sunshine provide scheduled service from San Juan.
+Many airlines provide scheduled service from San Juan.
 Island Birds Air Charter connects to San Juan, Saint Thomas, Antigua and St Marten.
 InterCaribbean Airways, Ltd. and Sky High Aviation Services offers non-stop flights between Dominican Republic and Beef Island.
 American Airlines flies jet service from Miami to Lettsome, via Saint Thomas.

-Many ferry companies provide travelers with the opportunity to arrive by sea.
+Multiple ferry companies serve the island.
 The ferries run between Charlotte Amalie in the center of St. Thomas, and Red Hook in the East End of St. Thomas and St. John, and either Road Town or the West End of Tortola.